johannesWen/Victron-Charge-Controller-Dashboard/README.md

        type: module
    ```

-4. Reload your browser
+4. Reload the browser.

-## Configuration
+## Card Configuration

-Add the card to your dashboard via the UI editor or YAML.
+Add the card from the Lovelace UI or configure it directly in YAML.

-### UI Editor
+### UI

+1. Edit your dashboard.
+2. Select **Add Card**.
-1. Edit your dashboard → **Add Card** → search for **Victron Charge Controller**
+3. Search for **Victron Charge Controller**.
-2. Choose the Settings, Plan, or History view in the visual editor
+4. Choose the desired view in the visual editor.

 ### YAML